drewbyts/drewbyts/README.md

 I'm a data analyst and coder who spends more time at coffeeshops than his actual home.

-I'm active online, in the short-form, [Twitter](https://twitter.com/drewbyts), and long-form, [Substack](https://substack.com/profile/36255055-andrew-ramirez?utm_source=user-menu).
+I'm active online, mostly in the short-form, [Twitter](https://twitter.com/drewbyts).

-I have experience with R, Python, Tailwind CSS, Google Analytics, and Adobe Suite.
+I have experience with R, SQL, Python, Tailwind CSS, Google Analytics, and Adobe Suite.

 I'm currently learning React.js!